About Ernest Hemingway: The Sun Also Rises & Other Writings 1918-1926 (LOA #334)

 Library of America launches its long-awaited Hemingway edition with a landmark collection of writings from his breakthrough years, in newly edited, authoritative texts.

-With a letter of introduction from Sherwood Anderson, Ernest Hemingway and his first wife, Hadley, travelled to Paris in 1921.
-There, the young Hemingway came into contact with Gertrude Stein, F. Scott Fitzgerald, Pablo Picasso, James Joyce, and other expatriate writers and artists integral to his rapid development as a writer.
+With a letter of introduction from Sherwood Anderson, Ernest Hemingway travelled to Paris in 1921.
+There, he ame into contact with Gertrude Stein, F. Scott Fitzgerald, Pablo Picasso, James Joyce, and other expatriate writers and artists integral to his rapid development as a writer.
 This volume brings together work from the extraordinary period of 1918 to 1926, in which Hemingway’s famous prose style became fully formed.
-It includes his work for the Toronto Star and Hearst’s International News Service (including many pieces for the latter never before reprinted), the indelible stories of In Our Time (1925), The Torrents of Spring (1925), and his masterpiece, The Sun Also Rises (1926).
+It includes his work for the Toronto Star and Hearst’s International News Service, the indelible stories of In Our Time (1925), The Torrents of Spring (1925), and his masterpiece, The Sun Also Rises (1926).